meyyh/rice-fields/vfio-setup.md

 ## Grub config
 if you are not using grub you can reference the [Kernel parameters](https://wiki.archlinux.org/title/Kernel_parameters) arch wiki page on what to do

-edit your /etc/default/grub so your GRUB_CMDLINE_LINUX_DEFAULT looks like this but with different vfio-pci.ids
+edit `etc/default/grub` so your GRUB_CMDLINE_LINUX_DEFAULT looks like this but with different vfio-pci.ids
 ```
 GRUB_CMDLINE_LINUX_DEFAULT="loglevel=3 quiet intel_iommu=on iommu=pt rd.driver.pre=vfio-pci vfio-pci.ids=10de:1f02,10de:10f9,10de:1ada,10de:1adb rd.driver.blacklist=nouveau modprobe.blacklist=nouveau module_blacklist=nouveau nvidia_drm.modeset=1"
 ```